Eoin Liston: Club

 Liston played his club football with his local club called Beale.
 He lined out in the county championship with Shannon Rangers.
 In 1977 he was a member of the side that defeated Feale Rangers to take the county senior championship title.
 It was Liston's only victory in the county championship.

 Minor and under-21

 He never played minor football for Kerry.

-By the late 1970s Liston had joined the Kerry under-21 football team.
+By the late 1970s, Liston had joined the Kerry under-21 football team.
 He captured a Munster title in this grade in 1977 following a two-goal defeat of Cork.
 Liston's side later qualified for the All-Ireland final with Down providing the opposition.
-A 1–11 to 1–5 score line gave Kerry the victory and gave Liston an All-Ireland winners' medal.
+A 1–11 to 1–5 scoreline gave Kerry the victory and gave Liston an All-Ireland winners' medal.

 In 1978 Liston made it two Munster under-21 titles in a row as Kerry retained their provincial crown at the expense of Cork.
 He later lined out in a second All-Ireland final.
 Roscommon provided the opposition on that occasion; however, a close game developed.
 At the final whistle, Kerry were defeated by 1–9 to 1–8.